 Goal #1: Provide a safe, abundant, and reliable water supply.
 Goal #2: Practice perpetual infrastructure renewal and improvement.
+Goal #3: Be financially responsible and transparent.

 At its May 13, 2021 meeting, the Board of Directors (Board) approved the Fiscal Year (FY) 2022 Budget.